Green's boundary relation model in a Krein space

-\textbf{3.2.} We will need the following proposition.
-It can be found for Hilbert spaces as \cite[Proposition 1.3.2]{BHS}.
-Some of the statements have been proven for Krein spaces in \cite[(2.7)]{DHMS1} by means of the corresponding statements for Hilbert spaces and fundamental symmetries.
-See also \cite[Lemma 2.1]{W} and papers cited there.
-For convenience of the reader we will prove the proposition for Krein spaces.
-We will do it by means of the space $\left( X\times Y, \left[ .,. \right]_{X\times Y} \right)$ to show how that Krein space can be used.
+\textbf{3.2.} The following proposition for a linear relation $H\subseteq X\times Y$ can be found for Hilbert spaces in \cite[Proposition 1.3.2]{BHS}.
+Also, all statements of the following proposition are known when Krein spaces $X$ and $Y$ coincide.
+Statements (iv) and (v) of the following proposition have been proven for any Krein spaces $X$ and $Y$ in \cite[(2.7)]{DHMS1} by means of the corresponding statements for Hilbert spaces and fundamental symmetries.
+We will prove all the statements of the following proposition directly in terms of the Krein spaces $X$ and $Y$, by means of the Krein space $\left( X\times Y, \left[ .,. \right]_{X\times Y} \right)$.

 As usually $\bar{H}$ denotes the closure of $H\subseteq X\times Y$ with respect to product Hilbert space $X \times Y$.

 \begin{proposition} Let $\left( X, {[.,.]}_{X} \right)$ and $\left( Y, {[.,.]}_{Y} \right)$ be Krein spaces, and let $H:X\to Y$ be a linear relation.
 Let $H^{\ast }:Y \to X$ be the adjoint linear \textbf{relation} of $H$.
 Then